Permanence properties of $F$-injectivity: Ascent under flat homomorphisms with geometrically CMFI fibers

 \begin{proposition} Let $\varphi\colon (R,\fm) \to (S,\fn)$ be a flat local homomorphism of Noetherian local rings of prime characteristic $p > 0$ whose closed fiber $S/\fm S$ is geometrically CMFI over $R/\fm$.
 Suppose $J = (y_1,y_2,\ldots,y_n)$ is an ideal of $S$ such that the images of $y_1,y_2,\ldots,y_n$ in $S/\fm S$ form a system of parameters in $S/\fm S$.
 For every Artinian $R$-module $M$ and for every $e >0$, the homomorphism

 from Lemma \ref{lem:sillylemma} is injective. \end{proposition}

-\begin{proof} We first claim that if we prove the Proposition for $R$-modules $M$ of finite length, then the case of a general Artinian module follows.
-Indeed, if $M$ is an arbitrary Artinian module, then write $M$ as the union $\bigcup_\alpha M_\alpha$ of its finitely generated $R$-submodules $M_\alpha$.
+\begin{proof} We first reduce to the case when $M$ is of finite length.
+Write $M$ as the union $\bigcup_\alpha M_\alpha$ of its finitely generated $R$-submodules $M_\alpha$.
 Since $M$ is Artinian, the $R$-modules $M_\alpha$ are of finite length.
-We then have the commutative diagram

-where the horizontal homomorphism in the bottom row is injective by the Proposition for modules of finite length, and the two vertical homomorphisms are injective by the fact that $S/J^{[p^t]}$ is flat over $R$ for every $t \ge 0$ (Lemma \ref{lem:ascentkeyiso}$(\ref{lem:ascentkeyisoflatlc})$).
-Taking the union over all $\alpha$ implies the injectivity of the horizontal homomorphism in the top row, and hence the Proposition holds for all Artinian $R$-modules $M$.
+The statement for $M$ then follows from the statement for the $M_\alpha$ by taking filtered colimits.

-Thus, we now assume $M$ is of finite length.
+We now assume $M$ is of finite length.
 We proceed by induction on the length of $M$.
 If $M$ has length $1$, then $M \simeq R/\fm \eqqcolon k$ is the residue field of $R$.
 It therefore suffices to show

 is injective for every positive integer $e$.
 Under the composition of isomorphisms